 Leading Business Sectors

-The region is a major producer of raw products for the food industry and aquaculture, including sugar beets, potatoes, milk (and all of its derivative products) and grains, which makes the Northern Netherlands exceptionally attractive to companies with activities based on the ingredients produced by agro-processors.
-It also has a strong paper and cardboard sector, which process a substantial amount of biomass.
+The region is a major producer of raw products for the food industry and aquaculture, including sugar beets, potatoes, milk (and all of its derivative products), and grains.
+This makes the Northern Netherlands exceptionally attractive to companies with activities based on the ingredients produced by agro-processors.
+It also has a strong paper and cardboard sector, which processes a substantial amount of biomass.

-Examples of Data Centers in the Northern Netherlands include Google, ATOS, KPN, Data Center Friesland, CJIB, Netwizard, and DUO.
-Knowledge institutions and related companies include Tata Communications, University of Groningen Center for High Performance Computing and Visualization, TNO Information and Communication Technology, Sensor Universe and Energy Valley.
+Examples of data centres in the Northern Netherlands include Google, ATOS, KPN, Data Center Friesland, CJIB, Netwizard, and DUO.
+Knowledge institutions and related companies include Tata Communications, the University of Groningen Center for High Performance Computing and Visualization, TNO Information and Communication Technology, Sensor Universe, and Energy Valley.

-This region of the Netherlands has focused on life sciences & health with an emphasis on healthy ageing.
-There are eight health-related universities within a 120 miles radius, including the largest university medical center in the Netherlands (Groningen) as the center of the Healthy Ageing Campus.
-ERIBA, the European Research Institute for the Biology of Ageing, is also based here and performs fundamental research in the field.
+This region of the Netherlands has focused on life sciences and health with an emphasis on healthy ageing.
+There are eight health-related universities within a 200-kilometre radius, including the largest university medical centre in the Netherlands (UMCG) as the centre of the Healthy Ageing Campus.
+The European Research Institute for the Biology of Ageing (ERIBA) is also based here and performs fundamental research in the field.

-The Biobank LifeLines is currently following 165,000 people from 3 generations for a 30-year period, yielding enormous amounts of information for the development of new (and personalized) pharmaceutical and food products and biomarkers.
+The Biobank LifeLines is currently following 165,000 people from three generations for a 30-year period, yielding enormous amounts of information for the development of new and personalised pharmaceutical and food products and biomarkers.

 Examples of Life Science companies in the Northern Netherlands include PendraCare, IMDS, Abbott Medical Optics, Ophtec, Menicon, PRA International Early Development Services, QPS Netherlands, Syncom, BD Kiestra, PerkinElmer, Alvimedica, DSM Biologics, and Astellas Pharma Europe.
-Knowledge institutes and related institutes include UMCG, the University of Groningen, Hanzehogeschool Groningen University of Applied Sciences, Noordelijke Hogeschool Leeuwarden, LIMIS, Healthy Ageing Network Northern Netherlands (HANNN), European Research Institute on the Biology of Ageing (ERIBA), and Healthy Ageing Campus Netherlands (HACN).
+Knowledge institutes and related institutes include the UMCG, the University of Groningen (RUG), Hanzehogeschool Groningen University of Applied Sciences, Noordelijke Hogeschool Leeuwarden, LIMIS, Healthy Ageing Network Northern Netherlands (HANNN), the European Research Institute on the Biology of Ageing (ERIBA), and Healthy Ageing Campus Netherlands (HACN).